 - 5.1 Proposed method of staffing: AMS 490E will replace AMS 490 course in the Manufacturing Engineering Technology Program.
 AMS 490 has been taught for over 13 years as discipline specific course.
-The load will be similar to that which currently exists in the AMS Department. - 5.2 Special equipment needed: Computer Integrated Manufacturing Lab EST room 107 - 5.3 Expendable materials needed: Material will include wood and aluminum for student projects - 5.4 Laboratory materials needed: Material will include wood and aluminum for student projects. - 6.
-Proposed term for implementation: Fall 2017
+The load will be similar to that which currently exists in the AMS Department. - 5.2 Special equipment needed: Computer Integrated Manufacturing Lab EST room 107 - 5.3 Expendable materials needed: Material will include wood and aluminum for student projects - 5.4 Laboratory materials needed: Material will include wood and aluminum for student projects.

-Architectural and Manufacturing Sciences Dept. March 3, 2017 OCSE College Curriculum Committee March 30, 2017 Undergraduate Curriculum Committee 04/20/2017 University Senate
+Architectural and Manufacturing Sciences Dept. March 3, 2017 OCSE College Curriculum Committee March 30, 2017 Undergraduate Curriculum Committee University Senate

-Ogden College of Science and Engineering Architectural and Manufacturing Sciences Department Proposal to Create a New Course (Consent)
+Ogden College of Science and Engineering Architectural and Manufacturing Sciences Department Proposal to Create a New Course (Action Item)